Hjorthmedh/RGCmorphology/ms/intro.md

 space.

-Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice [@Badea2004] but also other species, to test whether cells of distinct types form clusters in multidimensional space.
-Estimates for mouse retina vary from 12 [@Kong2005] to 22 [@Volgyi2009] based either on manual classification of cell types or unsupervised machine learning methods.
+Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice [@Badea2004] but also other species, to test whether distinct types of RGCs form clusters in multidimensional space.
+Estimates for mouse RGCs vary from 12 [@Kong2005] to 22 [@Volgyi2009] types based either on manual classification of cell types or unsupervised machine learning methods.
 These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data (e.g. using silhoutte widths technique; REF).
 However, these approachees have no ground-truth data to compare with the predicted number of cell types.